 Virco purchases steel, aluminum, plastic, polyurethane, polyethylene, polypropylene, plywood, particleboard, medium density fiberboard ("MDF"), cartons and other raw materials from many different sources for the manufacture of its principal products.
 Management believes the Company is not more vulnerable with respect to the sources and availability of these raw materials than other manufacturers of similar products.
-The Company's largest raw material cost is for steel, followed by plastics and wood.
+The Company's largest raw material cost is for steel, followed by plastics and wood

 The price of these commodities, particularly steel and plastic, can be volatile.
 Historically the Company has experienced years where the price of steel, plastic, and wood have spiked significantly, often because of global demand or tariffs on international supply but also in response to domestic supply interruptions.
-In fiscal 2024, the cost of commodities was relatively stable.
-In fiscal 2023, the cost of commodities was volatile, but the volatility dampened noticeably compared to fiscal 2022.
-Some commodities decreased in cost, but others increased, resulting in a net modest increase in cost.
-Subsequent to fiscal year end 2024, the Company is anticipating that the global sanctions on Russia and other geopolitical challenges may impact steel, plastic and fuel-related costs.
+In fiscal 2023, the cost of commodities remained volatile, but the volatility dampened noticeably compared to fiscal 2022.
+Some commodities decreased in cost, but others increased, resulting in a net modest increase in costs.
+In fiscal 2022, the cost of commodities was extremely volatile and unfavorably impacted the results of operations.
+The cost of steel nearly tripled, and the cost of plastic doubled.
+Other material costs increased, but not as severely.
+In fiscal 2021, the cost of commodities was relatively stable.
+Subsequent to fiscal year end 2023, the Company is anticipating that the global sanctions on Russia and other geopolitical challenges may impact steel, plastic and fuel-related costs.

 In addition to the raw materials described above, the Company purchases components used in the fabrication and assembly of furniture from a variety of overseas locations, primarily from China, and certain components from domestic suppliers.
-These components are classified as raw materials in the consolidated financial statements until such time that the components are consumed in a fabrication or assembly processes.
+These components are classified as raw materials in the financial statements until such time that the components are consumed in a fabrication or assembly processes.
 These components are sourced from a variety of factories, none of which are owned or operated by the Company.
 Costs for these imported components can be volatile, impacted by tariffs, freight cost and availability, and price increases by the supplier.

 The supply chain for components from China is typically interrupted for a short period of time each year during the Chinese New Year in January or February.
 As this is in a seasonally slow period of the Company's business cycle and is predictable, it has not created supply chain disruptions.
 In fiscal 2022, the Company has experienced supply chain disruption caused primarily by availability of freight from China to the United States.
 During fiscal 2022, freight costs for containers from China increased by a factor of nearly eight.
 Cost for ocean freight moderated during fiscal 2023, and by the end of the year had returned to more normal levels.
-Cost and availability of ocean freight was stable during 2024.
-While we currently do not believe there will be a recurrence of material supply chain disruptions, our suppliers in China may experience material disruptions in the future, whether due to COVID-19 or otherwise.
+While we currently don't believe there will be a recurrence of material supply chain disruptions, our suppliers in China may experience material disruptions in the future, whether due to COVID-19 or otherwise.
+In addition, our domestic suppliers of components, services and consumables used in the manufacturing process have been disrupted due to COVID-19 and may continue to be disrupted, which could result in a slowdown of our manufacturing processes and result in increased costs to us.